 We anticipate using a combination of equity and long-term and short-term borrowings to finance our investment activities.
 As a result, a portion of our income will depend upon the difference between the rate at which we borrow funds and the rate at which we loan these funds.
 Certain of our borrowings may be at fixed rates and others at variable rates, such as under our credit facility.
 Ultimately, we expect approximately 20% of the loans in our portfolio to be at fixed rates and approximately 80% to be at variable rates determined on the basis of a benchmark prime rate.
-As of September 30, 2007, our portfolio had approximately 74% of the total of the loan cost value at variable rates, approximately 12% of the total loan portfolio cost basis at a fixed rate.
+As of September 30, 2007, our portfolio had approximately 74% of the total of the loan cost value at variable rates, approximately 12% of the total loan cost value at variable rates with a floor and approximately 15% of the total loan portfolio cost basis at a fixed rate.